 6.4.1.2.8 Sending of an MSGin5G delivery status report

-Upon receiving an MSGin5G delivery status report as specified in clause 6.4.1.2.4, the MSGin5G Server may generate a new CoAP POST request contains the MSGin5G delivery status report if the MSGin5G Server decides not to aggregate the delivery status report.
+Upon receiving an MSGin5G delivery status report as specified in clause 6.4.1.2.4, the MSGin5G Server may generate a new CoAP POST request containing the MSGin5G delivery status report if the MSGin5G Server decides not to aggregate the delivery status report.
 The new CoAP POST request is sent to the recipient obtained from the "Recipient UE Service ID" element in the payload of the received CoAP POST request.
 The MSGin5G Server:

 a) shall set the "T" field in the CoAP header to 0;